Grains, both enriched and whole, play a key role in healthy dietary patterns and diet quality.

 Grains are nutritious, delicious, versatile, and affordable.

-The 2020-2025 Dietary Guidelines for Americans recommend six servings of grains per day, half of which should be whole grains.
+The 2025-2030 Dietary Guidelines for Americans recommend 2-4 servings of whole grains per day.

 Grains from birth and beyond